zhehao1998/Image-Augmentation/README.md

 # Image Augmentation
-Generate new training examples using albumentations library and google collab
+Generate new training examples using albumentations library and google collab.

-Note that Project folder in Google Drive should have a similar format:

-Project

--- Old

-   ∟ Image

-   ∟ Mask

--- New

-   ∟ Image

-   ∟ Mask
+Folder used for augmentation should be similar to the organisation in the **Project** folder

 # Dataset
 Annotation and exporting of masks can be done using LabelMe, use the conversion.py on **local** labelme folder to generate dataset